amitmurthy/OpenSSLCrypto.jl/README.md

 ## Usage

+- Currently functions in openssl/md5.h, openssl/hmac.h, openssl/sha.h and openssl/evp.h have been wrapped

-- The following higher level functions are available.
+- The EVP_* family of functions provide higer level functions for other lower level openssl functions.

+- ```man EVP_DigestInit``` has information on using them.

+- Additionally, the following utility functions have been provided.

 ```hmacsha256_digest(s::String, k::Union(String, Vector{Uint8})) -> Vector{Uint8}``` returns a 32 byte HMACSHA256 digest for the given data and key